-The Wine Authority is responsible for the management, regulation, processing of claims, granting, control and protection of the two highest French quality grades IGP ( country wine ) and AOP or AOC ( quality wine ) (see also in detail under quality system ).
-In addition, the INAO has also taken on public tasks of European wine policy within the European Union.
+The wine authority is responsible for the management, regulation, processing of applications, granting, control and protection of the two highest French quality grades IGP ( country wine ) and AOP or AOC ( quality wine ) (see also in detail under quality system ).
+In addition, the INAO has also taken on the official tasks of European wine policy within the European Union.

 In 1935, through the initiatives of Agriculture Professor Joseph Capus (1867-1947) and the owner of the winery Baron Pierre Le Roy de Boiseaumarié (1890-1967) as a permanent expert committee founded the "Comité National des Appellations d'Origine".
 This was the predecessor of the INAO, which in its present form, however, emerged only after the Second World War (1939-1945).
 The two had previously been instrumental in the emergence of the appellation system in the late 1920s.
-Boiseaumarié served for two decades from 1947 to 1967 as INAO President.
+Boiseaumarié served as INAO President for two decades from 1947 to 1967.